Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Problem formulation and main results

-\right . \ee As pointed out in~\cite{MR2429872}, the $V$-cycle type preconditioner $\widetilde{\op{Z}}_{j,j_0}^{\mathrm{in}}$ does not satisfy condition (ii) above.
-In fact one can see numerically that, under the conditions set in Remark~\ref{rem:sqrtest}, $\widetilde{\op{Z}}_{j,j_0}^{\mathrm{in}}$ satisfies~\eqref{eq:mainestimatesqrt} with $h_j$ replaced by $h_0$.
-As a result the number of preconditioned iterations would no longer be decreasing with $h_j\downarrow 0$, as is the case for the two-grid preconditioner, but would be fixed.
-Instead of the definition~\eqref{eq:badmgprecdef}, we employ the same strategy adopted in~\cite{MR2429872, Dra:Pet:ipm}, which guarantees that the estimate for the multigrid preconditioner will essentially be the same as the one for the two-grid preconditioner (except for a constant factor).
-In order to do so we define the operator $\mathfrak{N}_k$ by
+\right . \ee As shown in~\cite{MR2429872}, the $V$-cycle type preconditioner $\widetilde{\op{Z}}_{j}^{\mathrm{in}}$ does not satisfy condition~(ii) above.
+In fact one can show that, under the conditions set in Remark~\ref{rem:sqrtest}, $\widetilde{\op{Z}}_{j}^{\mathrm{in}}$ satisfies~\eqref{eq:mainestimatesqrt} with $h_j$ replaced by $h_0$.
+As a result, the number of preconditioned iterations would no longer be decreasing with $h_j\downarrow 0$, as is the case for the two-grid preconditioner, but would be bounded.
+Instead of the definition~\eqref{eq:badmgprecdef}, we employ the same strategy adopted in~\cite{MR2429872, Dra:Pet:ipm}, which guarantees that the estimate for the multigrid preconditioner will be similar to that for the two-grid preconditioner (except for a constant factor).
+In order to do so, we define the operator $\mathfrak{N}_j$ by

-Note that $\mathfrak{N}_k$ is the Newton iterator for the operator-equation
+Note that $\mathfrak{N}_j$ is the Newton iterator for the operator-equation